monsoonmaelstrom/book2/book2.md

 “Not bad,” I tell him.
 “A bit slow.
 You could definitely use some practice.
 But not bad.”

-“Thanks for the most tepid compliment I’ve ever heard, Hazel,” Peter says sarcastically.
+“Thanks for the most tepid compliment I’ve ever heard, Hazel,” Peter remarks sarcastically.

 “Get faster and the compliments might get better,” I tell him without hesitation.

 Another five minutes pass before Giorgi manages to get his paper cones lit.
 But he does, and all at the same time too.

 “Nice.
 Come out of the stream.”
-I wait for him to near Peter and me, and then tell him, “You’re actually pretty good at this.
+I wait for him to near Peter and me, and then state, “You’re actually pretty good at this.
 Good enough to fuck it up spectacularly, so do me a favor and don’t practice this shit alone, yeah?”

-He nods in assent, then says quietly, “You know your mom’s been watching for the last twenty minutes?”
+He nods in assent, then asks quietly, “You know your mom’s been watching for the last twenty minutes?”

 “Fuck,” I groan out.
 “You couldn’t have mentioned that twenty minutes ago?”

-“I was a bit busy then,” he tells me with a shrug.
+“I was a bit busy then,” he supplies with a shrug.

 “Where is she?”
-I ask him.
+I question.

 “About sixty feet diagonally over your left shoulder.”